JrVerbiest/jrverbiest.github.io/README.md

 I hold a PhD in Engineering Science and two MSc degrees in Engineering (ir., ing.).
 With over two decades of experience across academia and industry, I apply a multidisciplinary approach to tackling complex technical challenges.
 My background enables me to translate academic knowledge into practical, real-world solutions with measurable impact.

 Since 2017, I have been transitioning into the data domain, with a growing focus on data engineering.
-I currently hold two part-time positions at Hasselt University in Belgium — at the Data Science Institute and within the Biomedical Data Sciences group — where I apply my expertise in data engineering to support a variety of research projects.
+I hold two part-time positions at Hasselt University in Belgium — at the Data Science Institute and within the Biomedical Data Sciences group — where I apply my data engineering expertise to support various research projects.

-My personal research interests focus on data engineering, with a particular emphasis on Data Mesh and, more specifically, the concept of Data as a Product.
+My research interests focus on data engineering, with a particular emphasis on Data Mesh and, more specifically, the concept of Data as a Product.

 ---

 ## 🛠️ Work Experience

-- **Data Engineer** @ [Data Science Institute](https://www.uhasselt.be/en/instituten-en/dsi), Faculty of Sciences - Mathematics & Statistics - Research group Centre for Statistics - [CENSTAT](https://www.uhasselt.be/en/research/research-organisation/detail?id=45), Hasselt University, Belgium, part-time (50%) & fixed-term, from February 2025 (end at 30 June 2026).
+- **Data Engineer** @ [Data Science Institute](https://www.uhasselt.be/en/instituten-en/dsi), Faculty of Sciences - Mathematics & Statistics - Research group Centre for Statistics - [CENSTAT](https://www.uhasselt.be/en/research/research-organisation/detail?id=45), Hasselt University, Belgium, part-time (50%) & fixed-term, from February 2025 (until June 2026).

   Task: data engineering.

   🔨 Software tools: Python, Polars and Airflow.

-- **Engineer - Researcher** @ [Research Group Biomedical Data Sciences](https://www.uhasselt.be/en/instituten-en/biomed-en/immunology/biomedical-data-sciences), Biomedical Research Institute (BIOMED), Faculty of Medicine and Life Sciences - [Research group Immunology & Infection](https://www.uhasselt.be/en/research/research-organisation/detail?id=12766), Hasselt University, Belgium, part-time (30%) & fixed-term, from September 2023 (end at 31 December 2025).
+- **Engineer - Researcher** @ [Research Group Biomedical Data Sciences](https://www.uhasselt.be/en/instituten-en/biomed-en/immunology/biomedical-data-sciences), Biomedical Research Institute (BIOMED), Faculty of Medicine and Life Sciences - [Research group Immunology & Infection](https://www.uhasselt.be/en/research/research-organisation/detail?id=12766), Hasselt University, Belgium, part-time (30%) & fixed-term, from September 2023 (until December 2025).

   Research Group in Biomedical Data Sciences is affiliated with the Biomedical Research Institute (BIOMED), the Data Science Institute of UHasselt (DSI) and the University MS Center (UMSC).